goodbuddyo/flask-tut-2023a/README.md

 create venv folder (this step is only needed once for each venv) cd into flask-tut-2023a and run:
-$ python ‑m venv venv
+$ python ‑m venv .venv

 In VSCode terminal cd to flask-tut-2023a run
-$ source venv/bin/activate
+$ source .venv/bin/activate

 Note: after stopping venv server, this step must be re run to activate venv again
+$ source .venv/bin/activate

 Install Flask  (this step is only needed once for each venv)
 $ pip install Flask